davetodd/akshays-tomb/_drafts/chapter-2.md

 She hesitated before standing and stepping to the side of her bedroll.
 The man kicked it aside.
 Several of the Wallanporters grumbled, but the man ignored them and started kicking at the dirt in front of the sign.
 He soon unearthed a small box.

-"Would you please pick that up for me?" he said to Victoria.
+"Would you please pick that up for me?" he said to Leonard.

 "No," she replied.